Kyrremann/kubectl-eksporter/README.md

 kubectl eksporter <resource> <name>
 ```

-`-n / --namespace` is supported by proxy.
+`-n / --namespace` and other arguments are supported by proxy.

+The eksporter also supports piping.

 ### Example